CodePushGo/website/src/content/docs/docs/plugin/overview.md

 :::note
-If you chose to self host you're missing out on all the great features capgo cloud has to offer such as: auto reverts, email alerts, channels, statistics, encryption and more.
+If you chose to self host you're missing out on all the great features codepushgo cloud has to offer such as: auto reverts, email alerts, channels, statistics, encryption and more.
 :::

 :::danger